Neighbourhood (mathematics): Examples

-then $V$ is a neighbourhood for the set $\N$ of natural numbers, but is not a uniform neighbourhood of this set.
+then $V$ is a neighbourhood for the set $\N$ of natural numbers but is not a uniform neighbourhood of this set because there is no single open set radius $1/n$ applied on all natural numbers for $V$ to be a neighbourhood of $\N$.

 Topology from neighbourhoods

 The above definition is useful if the notion of open set is already defined.
 There is an alternative way to define a topology, by first defining the neighbourhood system, and then open sets as those sets containing a neighbourhood of each of their points.